-The species' native range encompasses parts of the Arabian Peninsula, through to south Asia, to India and Sri Lanka.
-The species' conservation status is considered as Least Concern according to the IUCN Red List (Birdlife International, 2018).
+The species' native range encompasses parts of the Arabian Peninsula, through to South Asia, India, and Sri Lanka.
+The species' conservation status is considered as "Least Concern" according to the International Union for Conservation of Nature Red List (Birdlife International, 2018).